Don't Buy hedge trimmers

 Don't Buy hedge trimmers struggle to cut through hedges, leave ragged, chewed branches and are tricky to use.
 Avoid these hedge trimmers.

-The image above shows the real life implications of our testing.
+Hedge trimmers should take the hard work out of cutting your hedge.
+But we've found some that don't have the power to cut through even thin branches, leaving you with a messily-cut hedge.
 Find out how our expert lab tests separate the hedge trimmers you should avoid from those recommended as Best Buy hedge trimmers.

 We've tested all the most popular hedge trimmers, including models from Bosch, Black & Decker and Stihl, to help you find the best one for your garden.
 Our rigorous tests mean we can recommend hedge trimmers that will cut quickly and efficiently, leave a neat finish and be a joy to use.

-Find out which hedge trimmers are Don’t Buys and which are Best Buys by taking out a £1 trials to Which?
+To find out which hedge trimmers are Don’t Buys and which are Best Buys, join Which? today.